 Other prescription drug coverage.
-If you have additional health care or drug coverage from another plan, you must provide that information to our Plan.
+If you have additional health care or drug coverage from another plan besides your Group's non-Medicare plan, you must provide that information to our Plan.
 The information you provide helps us calculate how much you and others have paid for your prescription drugs.
-In addition, if you lose or gain additional health care or prescription drug coverage, please call our Member Service Call Center to update your membership records.
+In addition, if you lose or gain additional health care or prescription drug coverage, please call our Member Service Contact Center to update your membership records.